 Under the Engineers Registration Act 1967, the Board of Engineers Malaysia (BEM) registers graduates and professional engineers (Revised 2002).
 The Board of Engineers Malaysia (BEM) is Malaysia’s sole body certifying Professional Engineers.
 The Malaysian government established this regulating organisation for engineering activities in 1967 under the Registration of Engineers Act to administer and enforce the Engineering Act and its provisions protecting the public interest.

-Only Graduate Engineers and Professional Engineers registered with the Malaysian Board of Engineers (BEM) are permitted to practise engineering in Malaysia.
+Only Graduate and Professional Engineers registered with the Malaysian Board of Engineers (BEM) can practise engineering in Malaysia.
 All engineers must register with BEM within six months after beginning practice.
-A professional engineer (Ir or PEng) is licensed to practise engineering in Malaysia after satisfying all of the licensing criteria (e.g., passing the PI Examination).
+A professional engineer (Ir or PEng) is licensed to practise engineering in Malaysia after satisfying all the licensing criteria (e.g., passing the PI Examination).

 Institution of Engineers, Malaysia (IEM)

 IEM is a professional and educational association for engineers in Malaysia.
-Since its inception in 1959, the organisation has been a member of the Council of the Commonwealth Engineers.
+Since its inception in 1959, the organisation has been a Council of the Commonwealth Engineers member.
 In Malaysia, the Institution serves as a certifying organisation for practising engineers.

-Corporate members may apply for registration as Professional Engineers with the Board of Engineers, Malaysia (which is a registration authority), which would allow them to establish a firm.
-The Council of the Institution sets the qualifications required for admission to the Institution.
+Corporate members may apply for registration as Professional Engineers with the Board of Engineers, Malaysia (a registration authority).
+The Council of the Institution sets the qualifications required for admission.

-Because it covers all engineering specialities, the Institution has a comprehensive picture of the industry.
+Because it covers all engineering specialities, the Institution has a comprehensive industry picture.
 It is one of the few professional engineering organisations around the globe.

 Members of The Washington Accord are Hong Kong, South Africa, Japan, Singapore, the USA, Canada, New Zealand, Australia, the UK, Ireland, Taipei, Korea, Malaysia and Turkey.